 American Name Society Annual Meeting

-After serious deliberation of an official proposal made on the 8th of May 2020, the Executive Council of the American Name Society unanimously voted to hold the 2021 Annual Conference online, January 22-45, 2021.
+The American Name Society is now inviting proposals for papers for its next annual conference.
+After serious deliberation of an official proposal made on the 5th of May 2021, the Executive Council of the American Name Society unanimously voted to hold the 2022 Annual Conference online.
 All presentation sessions will be held online during the three days of the conference.
-This means that our conference will NOT be held in conjunction with the Linguistic Society of America meeting, which will be held online January 7-10, 2021.
+This means that our conference will NOT be held in conjunction with the LSA meeting, which is still slated to be held in person, January 2022 in Washington, DC.

 ANS Panel at the Modern Language Association Conference